+

 Age Categories: There are 5 age categories in the league – for both male and female:

-U18/U20 Seniors (20 – 34) Masters (35-49) Masters (50 – 64) Masters (65+)
+Masters Men (35-49) Masters Men (50 – 64) Masters Men (65+)

 Points:

-• Points are allocated at each event.
+- Points are allocated at each event.

-• 1st team gets 8 points, 2nd team 7 points, 3rd team 6 points, etc.
+- 1st team gets 8 points, 2nd team 7 points, 3rd team 6 points, etc.

-• For U18 and U20 teams, numbers are combined across both age groups.
+- For U18 and U20 teams, numbers are combined across both age groups.

-• In relays, if a club has more than one team in a category, only the top team for a club will get league points.
+- In relays, if a club has more than one team in a category, only the top team for a club will get league points.
 The club’s second team will take up a place though.

-• Again, in relays, women can run as men (if there are not enough available men).
+- Again, in relays, women can run as men (if there are not enough available men).
 Masters and U18/U20 runners can run as seniors.

-• All athletes are encouraged to participate.
+- All athletes are encouraged to participate.
 Each athlete participating makes a difference to the team results, no matter your running ability.

-• Team points are picked up as you compete and there are overall league tables for team performances per age category and gender across the whole series.
+- Team points are picked up as you compete and there are overall league tables for team performances per age category and gender across the whole series.

-• At the end of the season awards are given to the teams with the most combined points scored throughout the season.
+- At the end of the season awards are given to the teams with the most combined points scored throughout the season.

 Events:

-The Senior Winter League races are marked on the calendar as “Senior Winter League”, and consists of 9 rounds this year:
+The Senior Winter League races are marked on the calendar as “Senior Winter League”, and consists out of 9 rounds this year:

-Round 3: Grand Prix 1 on Saturday 10th May at Pukekohe Showgrounds
+Round 2: Grand Prix 1 on Saturday 9th May 2026 at Pukekohe Showgrounds

-Round 4: Grand Prix 2 on Saturday 24th May at Lloyd Elsmore Park, Pakuranga
+Round 3: Grand Prix 2 on Saturday 23rd May 2026 at Lloyd Elsmore Park, Pakuranga

-Round 5: Grand Prix 3 on Saturday 21st June at Long Bay Regional Park
+Round 4: Grand Prix 3 on Saturday 27th June 2026 at Long Bay Regional Park

-Round 8: Te Hāora |The Hour Race on Saturday 23rd August at Owairaka
+Round 7: Te Hāora |The Hour Race on Saturday 22nd August 2026 at Lovelock Track

-Round 9: Auckland Road Relay Champs on Saturday 13th September at Mt Smart (venue tbc)
+Round 8: Auckland Road Relay Champs on Saturday 13th September 2026 at Mt Smart (venue tbc)

 Grand Prix Series